 - 1. Special Awards Generally.
 The Association will, from time to time, present special awards to registered Paso Fino horses and/or members of the Association in recognition of their promotion of the Paso Fino breed. - 2.
 Top Ten (10) Sires and Dams Awards.
 A special ribbon and certificate shall be presented to the Top Ten Sires and Top Ten Dams of the year.
 Recipients of these awards will be determined by the Association year-end show points, including the National Show, of all the Association registered offspring of Association registered sires and dams.
 Sires and dams shall be eligible to receive this award for five (5) years after their death.
 The Top Ten (10) Sires awards will be announced in the annual stallion issue of the official Association publication, Paso Fino Horse World, and the Top Ten (10) Dams awards will be announced in the annual mare issue of the official Association publication, Paso Fino Horse World. - 3.
 Top Ten (10) Gelding Awards.
 A special ribbon and certificate shall be presented to the Top Association registered geldings of the show year.
 Recipients of these awards will be determined by the total number of show points earned by each gelding at Association sanctioned shows during the course of the show year, including the National Show.
 If the horse was gelded during the current show year, points earned before date of gelding will not be counted.
 Points won in classes where the points are awarded to the rider do not count toward Top Ten (10) Gelding awards.
 The Top Ten (10) awards will be announced in the annual gelding issue of the official Association publication. - 4.
 Top Ten Youth Horses.
 A special ribbon and certificate shall be presented to the Top Association registered horses shown in Youth classes of the show year.
-Recipients of these awards will be determined by the total number of show points earned in all Youth classes by each horse, regardless of sex, at Association's sanctioned shows during the course of the show year, including the National Show.
+Recipients of these awards will be determined by the total number of show points earned in all Youth classes by each horse, regardless of sex, at Associations sanctioned shows during the course of the show year, including the National Show.
 The Top Ten (10) awards will be announced in the annual Youth issue of the official Association publication. - 5.
 Amateur of the Year Award may be given annually to a member.
-Nominations may be submitted by any PFHA
+Nominations may be submitted by any PFHA member and will be voted on by the membership.
+Winners

-- member and will be voted on by the membership.
-Winners will receive an appropriate award and be listed on the PFHA website. - 6.
+- will receive an appropriate award and be listed on the PFHA website. - 6.
 Hall of Fame Awards may be given annually to a horse and to a member.
-Nominations may be submitted by any PFHA member and will be voted on by the board of directors.
-Winners will receive an appropriate award and be listed on the PFHA website.
+Nominations may be submitted by any PFHA member in writing on or before the date established by the board of directors, on the official Nomination form and comply with the following requirements as listed on the form.
+This includes a written biography to be submitted at the time of the nomination form.